1983 San Diego Padres season

 The 1983 San Diego Padres season was the 15th season in franchise history.
-The team finished with an 81–81 record, their second year in a row finishing 81-81.
+The team finished with an 81–81 record, their second year in a row finishing 81–81.
 They scored 653 runs and allowed 653 runs for a run differential of zero, becoming only the second team (after the 1922 Chicago White Sox) with a .500 winning percentage and a zero run differential.

+This was the final season under the ownership of Ray Kroc, as he died on January 14, 1984.
+Ownership of the Padres would pass to Kroc's widow Joan, who would continue to own the team until 1990.